JackyChong611/PortfolioProjects/README.md

 Bidirectional LSTM with BERT

-Bidirectional LSTM with BERTweet (Twitter-optimized RoBERTa)
+Bidirectional LSTM with BERTweet

-Evaluation Metrics: Accuracy, macro-averaged F1 score, training time, and class-wise performance

-Experiments: Analysis of stopword removal effects on classifier performance
+Note: We also evaluate the impact of stopword removal on classifier performance.

-This project demonstrates how domain-specific preprocessing, word representation, and model selection significantly affect sentiment analysis accuracy, especially when dealing with informal and noisy social media data.
+Evaluation
+Metrics: Accuracy, macro-F1, class-wise F1, and training time.

+Results: Advanced models (LSTM + BERT/BERTweet) achieve the highest accuracy and F1 scores.
+Classical methods (Naive Bayes, SVM) train faster and may suffice for lightweight scenarios.

+Key Finding: Retaining stopwords slightly improves certain classifier performances, showing that function words can carry subtle cues for sentiment.